 During a foreign affairs committee hearing in November 2017, Johnson said British-Iranian citizen Nazanin Zaghari-Ratcliffe had been detained in Tehran while "simply teaching people journalism."
 Her family criticized the foreign secretary for making reportedly misleading comments that jeopardized her case.
 Iran has long viewed the BBC's Persian broadcasting service as a subversive arm of MI6.

 Libya's Sirte could be 'new Dubai' if they 'clear the dead bodies away'

 Addressing a UK business forum in October 2017, Johnson told how fighting in Libya had prevented a group of investors from transforming the coastal city of Sirte "into the next Dubai."
 Johnson added that "the only thing they have got to do is clear the dead bodies away."
-Downing Street chided his remarks, but Johnson accused his critics had of having "no knowledge or understanding" of Libya.
+Downing Street chided him for his remarks, while Johnson accused his critics of having "no knowledge or understanding" of Libya.

 Johnson accused of 'incredible insensitivity' during Myanmar visit